Aviation

 Located next to Goddard Space Flight Center on ICESat Rd., it’s free to visit.
 Open Tuesday through Friday from 10 a.m. to 3 p.m., Saturday and Sunday from noon to 4 p.m.
 It stays open until 5 p.m. during the week in July and August.

-INFINITY Space Center Mississippi
+INFINITY Space Center in Mississippi

-NASA Wallops Flight Facility Visitor Center Virginia
+NASA Wallops Flight Facility Visitor Center in Virginia

 This facility explains the role of orbital and sub-orbital rockets and scientific balloons.
 It’s also a launch facility for sub-orbital missions.